JobNs/TicTacToe_Graduation/notes.md

 - Have a valid random symbol place input
     - ✅lower than 0 -> NOK
-    - Higher than 8 -> NOK
+    - ✅Higher than 8 -> NOK
     - between 0 and 8 -> OK